IvanDamNation/battleships_project/README.md

 Making basic console version of battleships game
 Work in progress.
-Features will be add later
+Features will be added later